zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 # Goal

-The goal for this project is to create a dusk-to-dawn lighting system by assembling a mock LED and a mock photocell into a Zetta app running on a PC.
+The goal for the Hello World project is to create a mock dusk-to-dawn lighting system by assembling a mock LED and a mock photocell into a Zetta app running on a PC - no additional hardware required.
 We will connect the app to the Internet by linking the PC with a second Zetta server running in the cloud.

 ![Screenshot of Zetta browser with dusk to dawn lighting system](/images/projects/hello_world/browser_complete_project.png){:.zoom}